Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 environment_variables  = map(string)

+	 # The load balancer listener ARN to attach the ECS service to.
+This value is required when enable_load_balancer is true.
+	 load_balancer_listener  = string

 	 # The maximum number of instances of the ECS service to run across the ECS cluster.
 Auto scaling will not scale beyond this number.
 	 max_number_of_tasks  = number